-Will today be my last day?
+Will this be my last day?

-Baba Oyo, my grandfather, died in his sleep and his burial service turned out like I pictured it to be.
-A sermon slower than a keke napep, taking just as many unnecessary digressions, a poor quality pamphlet which contained depressing hymns and pictures that captured moments of Baba Oyo’s uneventful life.
+Baba Oyo, my grandfather, was dead.
+He died in his sleep and his burial service turned out like I pictured it to be; a sermon slower than a Keke napep, taking just as many unnecessary digressions, a poor quality pamphlet that contained depressing hymns and pictures that captured moments of Baba Oyo’s uneventful life.

-"Tèllà, someone elbowed me by the side.
+“Téllà, someone elbowed me by the side.

 “You’re next,” he said in his usual monotonous tone.

-“When my parents left this unfair world, Baba Oyo-- my grandfather suffered a great loss.”
+“When my parents left this unfair world, Baba Oyo–my grandfather suffered a great loss.”

-The doctors said it couldn’t heal due to his diabetes.
-But, it still baffled me he died not long after the injury.
+The doctors said his wounds couldn’t heal due to his diabetes.
+But, it still baffled me that he died shortly after his fall.
 I was no medical personnel, so it was hard to tell if the wound truly killed him, if the fall itself did or if it was just the series of unfortunate events that clung onto our family.
 My grandmother died when I was fourteen, just a year after my own parents lost their lives.

-All those were losses.
+They were losses.
 Great losses!

 Obviously, he didn’t come around to support me out of love.
 He only came so as to let people off his back.
-These days, he barely even paid me attention, talk more of showing me affection.
+These days, he barely paid me attention talk more of showing me affection.
 His dark eyes stared at me as he scratched the back of his neck.

-Desperate to break the stare contest between us, I looked to the other side of the church.
+Desperate to break the staring contest between us, I looked to the other side of the church.
 Letting out a deep breath, I looked back at the pamphlet and tried to finish the scripted speech.

 “Sun re Baba Oyo,” I rambled through the last words of the speech before getting off the church alter in my flat shoes.